hopetambala/SI664-docs/orm/django_orm.md

 ```

 ### 3.3 Select related objects
-You can minimize database calls by optimizing `QuerySet` creation using the `.select_related(*fields)` method to load additional object data available via direct foreign-key relationships.
+You can minimize database calls by optimizing `QuerySet` creation using the `select_related
+(*fields)` clause to load additional object data available via direct foreign-key relationships.

 The following represents two calls to the database, one for the `ca` assignment and a second for
 the `dev_status` assignment: